-Vladimir Guerrero BioVladimir Alvino Guerrero (born February 9, 1976 in Don Gregorio, Nizao, Dominican Republic), and known in his native Dominican Republic as Miquéas (Spanish for Micah), was a Major League Baseball right fielder who played most recently for the Baltimore Orioles and, before that, for the Texas Rangers, having been traded by the Los Angeles Angels following the 2009 season.
-It appears, as of 2013, that his long career has come to an end.
+Vladimir Guerrero BioVladimir Alvino Guerrero (born February 9, 1976 in Don Gregorio, Nizao, Dominican Republic), and known in his native Dominican Republic as Miquéas (Spanish for Micah), is a former baseball player who spent 16 seasons in Major League Baseball (MLB) as a right fielder and designated hitter.
+He played for the Montreal Expos (1996–2003), Los Angeles Angels of Anaheim (2004–09), Texas Rangers (2010), and Baltimore Orioles (2011).

 Veteran pitcher Jamie Moyer described Guerrero's style: "I say this respectfully: he's a freak.
 He's a very good hitter without a strike zone.
 He can hit the ball in, hit the ball off the plate away, hit the ball up and go get the ball that's down.
 He covers the plate, and beyond."

 One of nine children, Guerrero is the younger brother of ex-major leaguer Wilton Guerrero, who also played with the Montreal Expos.
 (The two were teammates for several seasons.
 He is also the cousin of minor leaguer Cristian Guerrero, and the uncle of Cincinnati Reds farmhand Gabriel Guerrero.
 His son, Vladimir Guerrero Jr., was born in Montreal, Canada in 1999 during the elder Guerrero's time with the Expos, and is also a baseball prospect.
 On July 2, 2015, he was signed by the Toronto Blue Jays.
 As of 2012, Guerrero had a total of eight children with five different women.1